 - Ensure that an appropriate Safeguarding Risk Assessment is carried out and that any actions identified by the risk assessment are completed before the activity commences.
 For example this could include, parental (carer) consent forms, contact information, allergens and dietary constrains, IT acceptable use agreement, etc.

-- Ensure that departmental staff, students and volunteers who work with children and Adults at Risk are familiar with departmental and University safeguarding procedures to report and escalate safeguarding related concerns.
+- Ensure that departmental staff, students, apprentices and volunteers who work with children and Adults at Risk are familiar with departmental and University safeguarding procedures to report and escalate safeguarding related concerns.

 (c) Responsibilities of Individual Members of the University Community

 In line with the University’s Principles we all have a duty to ensure that we treat everyone with respect, we should therefore report any concerns that we may have that children or Adults at Risk are being abused or mistreated and that children and Adults at Risk who engage with our staff, students and volunteers in the course of our work and University led activities, do so in a safe and supportive environment.

 Individual members of the University Community must: